nx-dotnet/nx-dotnet/docs/core/generators/add-swagger-target.md

 ## Options

-### swaggerDoc

-- (string): Which version of the swagger spec should be used?

-Default: `"v1"`

-### startupAssembly

-- (string): Path from workspace root to the built api&#39;s startup dll file.
-If null, will be auto-discovered.

-### <span class="required">project</span>
+### <span className="required">project</span>

 - (string): Which project should the target be added to?

+### codegenProject

+- (string): What should the codegen project be called?
+If null, the project will not be created.

 ### projectRoot

 - (string): Path from workspace root to the project&#39;s root directory.
 Used in case the given project is not on the generator tree to create a new project.json.

+### startupAssembly

+- (string): Path from workspace root to the built api&#39;s startup dll file.
+If null, will be auto-discovered.

+### swaggerDoc

+- (string): Which version of the swagger spec should be used?

+Default: `"v1"`

+### swaggerProject

+- (string): What should the swagger project be called?

 ### target

 - (string): What should the swagger target be called?

 Default: `"swagger"`

-### swaggerProject

-- (string): What should the swagger project be called?

-### codegenProject

-- (string): What should the codegen project be called?
-If null, the project will not be created.

 ### useOpenApiGenerator